Poinsettia Care Tips

 Poinsettias are a part of the Christmas tradition, almost as much as the Christmas tree!
 The poinsettia can serve as decor around your home or as a thoughtful and vibrant hostess gift!
 Read below to learn poinsettia care tips that you can follow to guarantee that your poinsettia survives!

 As always, be sure not to overwater!
 Overwatering is the number one way to kill your poinsettia.
-The easiest tool to use to determine if you poinsettia needs to be watered is your finger!
+Your finger is The most accessible tool to determine if your poinsettia needs to be watered!
 Stick your finger into the soil about one inch.
-If your finger is wet, then the poinsettia does not need to be watered.
+The poinsettia does not need to be watered if your finger is wet.
 You may also pick up the plant to feel the weight.
 If the plant is light, chances are, the poinsettia needs to be water.
 Remember to remove the foil pot cover before you water to allow the water to drain completely through the pot.
-Do not allow your poinsettia to sit in water, as this plant does not like wet feet!
+Do not allow your poinsettia to sit in water; this plant does not like wet feet!

 A Stressed Poinsettia

 Yes, plants become stressed, just like us!
 Stress may occur due to uneven watering or light conditions that it may not like.
 To guarantee the growth and survival of your poinsettia, place your plant in the proper location, inside and away from a vent.
 Also, monitor your watering.